-Of course the opposite is true.
-It’s important to share only professional quality videos because viewers associate the quality of your video with the quality of your.
-Show them an amateur video and on an unconscious level they’ll think of your company as amateur.
+Of course, the opposite is true.
+It's important to share only professional-quality videos because viewers associate the quality of your video with the quality of your business, services, or product.
+Show them an amateur video and on an unconscious level, they'll think of your company as amateur.
 To read more about that check out our article called The Secret to a Successful Video.

 Here are some tips and thoughts on creating product videos that are successful on social media.

 1. Successful product videos must grab viewers right from the start.

 On social media, viewers tend to scroll down their threads quickly, looking for things that interest them.
 They'll scroll right past your post if it doesn't grab their attention right from the get-go.
 For this reason, you'll want to grab them right upfront.
 In part, you can do this with your comments above the video, but you will need to do this in your video.
 This leads to the next suggestion.

 A talking head is not likely to draw the kind of attention you'd like.
 If possible, show them something that's either exciting, emotional, interesting, or relatable right upfront.